DataSaiyentist/Swell_refraction_TIPE2020/README.md

 I didn't have the time to completely finish my TIPE...
 </br>
-So after my graduation from ENSIIE, I would like to tackle the main subject which is **swell refraction** !
+So after my graduation from ENSIIE, I would like to tackle the main subject which is **swell refraction**.

 ## References